-To further support our team members and promote balance between work and home responsibilities, in 2021, we increased vacation rollover and created a deep bank of sick time for team members to leverage should they have the need.
-Effective 2022, we also expanded the number of holidays, vacation days, and sick time for our team members.
+To further support our team members and promote balance between work and home responsibilities, effective in 2022, we also expanded the number of holidays, vacation days, and sick time for our team members.

 Promoting Diversity

 The success of our teams is made possible in part by the diversity of backgrounds, perspectives, skills, and experiences of our leadership, employees and Coaches.
 Diversity is one of Medifast's Core Values and is an important part of our Company culture.